Kneckter/SpawnpointClusterTool/README.md

 - '--db-host', IP or hostname for the database (defaults to 127.0.0.1).
 - '--db-port', Port for the database (defaults to 3306).

 - '-cf', '--config', Set configuration file (defaults to ./config.ini).')
 - '-of', '--output', The base filename without extension to write cluster data to (defaults to outfile).
 - '-geo', '--geofence', The name of the RDM quest instance to use as a geofence (required).

 - '-sp', '--spawnpoints', Have spawnpoints included in cluster search (defaults to false).
 - '-r', '--radius', Maximum radius (in meters) where spawnpoints are considered close (defaults to 70).
 - '-ms', '--min', The minimum amount of spawnpoints to include in clusters that are written out (defaults to 3).
 - '-ct', '--timers', Only use spawnpoints with confirmed timers (defaults to false).
+- '-lu', '--lastupdated', Only use spawnpoints that were last updated in x hours.
+Use 0 to disable this option (defaults to 0).

 - '-ps', '--pokestops', Have pokestops included in the cluster search (defaults to false).
 - '-gym', '--gyms', Have gyms included in the cluster search (defaults to false).